Steen River, Alberta

 Steen River is a settlement in northern Alberta within Mackenzie County, located on Highway 35, 140 km north of High Level.
-It is located about 5.2 km north of the Steen river, which eventually feeds into the Hay River.
+It is located about 5.2 km north of the Steen river and 44 km south of the Alberta-Northwest Territories border, which eventually feeds into the Hay River.
 There is a meteorite crater near the settlement called the Steen River crater.
 In June 2019, the Jackpot Creek Fire burned through the area, which included the settlement.